jsavin/userscripts/README.md

 **Direct Link**:
 https://github.com/jsavin/userscripts/raw/main/scripts/MLB.TV%20Custom%20Skip%20Duration.user.js

 Adds hotkeys to the player in MLB.TV: Comma (,) skips back 1 minute, and Period (.) skips forward 1 minute.
 The J key shows a Jump To pop-up, and you type minutes (1 or 2 digits) or hour and minutes (3 digits) and Enter to jump to a specific time.
+You can also jump forward or back by N minutes using '[' and ']'.